-The Public Employees Benefits Agency (PEBA) manages the Plan under direction from the Advisory Committee.
+As per Order in Council #627-2023, the Province of Saskatchewan authorized the Public Employees Benefits Agency (PEBA) to delegate the administration of the Plan to Plannera Pensions and Benefits (Plannera).
+Effective January 1, 2024, Plannera began managing the Plan under direction from the Advisory Committee.
 The Advisory Committee is made up of employers' representatives appointed by Minister's Order.